hetos10/Weapon-Detection-PX4Drone/README.md

 Create a ROS 2-based teleoperation setup for a PX4 SITL drone:

-* Run drone simulation in Gazebo Fortress
+* Run drone simulation in Gazebo Sim
-* Monitor with QGroundControl and RViz
+* Monitor with QGroundControl
-* Control it with your keyboard via ROS 2 topics
+* Control it with your keyboard/ joystick via ROS 2 topics

 ---